numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 ```````````

 1. All else being equal, give preference to existing maintainers/contributors.
-2. Consider this an opportunity to make the project more diverse.
+2. When looking outside of the current team, consider this an opportunity to
+   make the project more diverse.
 3. Pay attention to the following when considering paying someone:

    - the necessary technical or domain-specific skills to execute the tasks,